A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Introduction

 The present paper is organized as follows.
 In Section 2 we present basic facts and techniques for polynomial system solving over any finite field $\FF$.
-In particular, we recall a polynomial bound for the solving degree of such polynomial systems and we derive a single exponential asymptotic complexity formula for the computation of a DegRevLex-\Gr\ basis in terms of the number of variables and the cardinality of the field $\FF$.
+In particular, we recall a polynomial bound for the solving degree of such polynomial systems and we derive a single exponential asymptotic complexity formula for the computation of a DegRevLex-\Gr\ basis of an ideal containing the field equations of $\FF$.
+The exponent of this formula involves the square of the number of variables and the cardinality of the field $\FF$.
 Finally, we prove an elimination theorem for polynomial systems containing a set of explicit equations.
 In Section 3, we introduce the \MultiSolve\ algorithm able to compute the $\FF$-solution set $V_\FF(J)$ of a polynomial ideal $J$ such that $V_\FF(J)\leq 1$.
 This algorithm implements the multistep strategy we propose and we discuss how its parameters can modify the behaviour of the algorithm.
 In Section 4 we study the complexity of the algorithm \MultiSolve\ in terms of the number of calls to its core subroutines \GBElimLin\ (generation of linear polynomials and elimination by means of them) and \GB.
 These numbers are obtained by explicit formulas that include some probability distributions which can be reliably estimated by applying \GBElimLin\ on suitably large testsets for different numbers of evaluated variables.
 We prove that a minimum number of calls to \GB\ (or other polynomial system solvers) is obtained for a full multistep strategy, that is, a strategy which consists in adding a single variable to the evaluation set.
 In Section 5 we recall the notion of difference stream cipher \cite{LSPTV,LST} as a suitable formalization of stream ciphers based on feedback shift registers and in Section 6 we discuss possible algebraic attacks on such ciphers.
 In Section 7 we describe the stream cipher \Trivium\ as a difference stream cipher and we compute the inverse of its state transition map which allows an internal state attack.
 In Section 8 we present an extensive experimental study of the complexity of performing such an algebraic attack on \Trivium\ by means of the algorithm \MultiSolve.
-We obtain an average complexity of $2^{106.2}$ calls to \GB\ solver which improves any other previous algebraic attack but which is still worse than brute force over the 80-bit private key only.
-However, recall that \Trivium\ has also a 80-bit initial vector which, together with the private key, actually define a string of 160 unknown bits in the 288-bit register.
-Finally, some conclusions are drawn in Section 9.
+We achieve an average complexity of $2^{106.2}$ calls to \GB\ solver where all bases can be easily computed.
+This improves any previous algebraic attack based on the knowledge of a reasonably short keystream, such as the attack in \cite{HL} which requires solving $2^{115}$ polynomial systems.
+Confirming the security of \Trivium, our internal state attack is still worse than brute force over its 80-bit private key.
+Nevertheless, we are optimistic that ongoing enhancements of the polynomial system solvers, coupled with a more refined tuning for \Trivium\ of the parameters of the \MultiSolve\ algorithm, could lead to a further narrowing of the gap.
+Some other conclusions are finally drawn in Section 9.